Problems

 Start with the cause, not the product

 A new product can help, but only when it matches the real problem.
 Frizz, dryness, flatness and buildup each need a different first move.
-This page helps you pick that first move without turning your routine into guesswork.
+This page helps you pick that first move without turning your Routine into guesswork.

 Problem guides